whoopsmonitor/whoopsmonitor/docs/quick-start-alerts.md

 ### Tab: Env Variables

-Now you can configure environmental variables that the alert container use.
+Now you can configure environment variables that the alert container use.
 In our Teams alert, we configure a single variable.

 <img src="/docs/img/quick-start/new-alert-env-teams.png" alt="image" width="492" />